 In August 2011, Congress passed a deficit reduction agreement that created a committee tasked with proposing legislation to reduce the federal deficit by November 23, 2011.
 Because the committee did not act, automatic Medicare cuts were scheduled to go into effect January 1, 2013.
 However, Congress passed legislation extending the time for such cuts by two months.
 Thus, Medicare reimbursement to providers was reduced overall by 2% (as part of sequestration) beginning April 1, 2013.
 The automatic spending cuts did not and will not have an impact on Medicaid reimbursement.
-The reductions in Medicare reimbursement could have an adverse impact on our results of operations, although the magnitude of the impact cannot yet be predicted.
+The reductions in Medicare reimbursement have not yet been significant but they could have an adverse impact on our results of operations.

-These reductions will be in addition to reductions mandated by the Health Reform Law, which provides for material reductions in the growth of Medicare program spending, including reductions in Medicare market basket updates.
+These reductions are in addition to reductions mandated by the Health Reform Law, which provides for material reductions in the growth of Medicare program spending.
 From time to time, CMS revises the reimbursement systems used to reimburse health care providers, which may result in reduced Medicare payments.
 Because most states must operate with balanced budgets and because the Medicaid program is often a state's largest program, some states have enacted or may consider enacting legislation designed to reduce their Medicaid expenditures.
 Further, many states have also adopted, or are considering, legislation designed to reduce coverage and/or enroll Medicaid recipients in managed care programs.
-The current economic environment has increased the budgetary pressures on many states, and these budgetary pressures have resulted, and likely will continue to result, in decreased spending, or decreased spending growth, for Medicaid programs and the Children's Health Insurance Program in many states
+The current economic environment has increased the budgetary pressures on many states, and these budgetary pressures have resulted, and likely will continue to result, in decreased spending, or decreased spending growth, for Medicaid programs and the Children's Health Insurance Program in many states.